bhauman/lein-figwheel/README.md

 The important part here is that you have to have at least one `build` and that build has to have `:optimizations` set to `:none`.

-The output directory has to be in a directory that is visible by the static webserver.
+The output directory has to be in a directory that can be served by the static webserver.
 The default for the webserver root is "resources/public" so your output files need to be in a subdirectory of "resources/public" unless you change the webserver root.